groupby/storefront/packages/@storefront/flux-capacitor/README.md

 yarn test
 ```

-To test an individual package in response to changes within the src/ directory, run the following command:
+To test an individual package in response to changes within the `src` and `test` directories, run the following command:
 ```sh
 yarn tdd
 ```